hitfzyangdianshi/MobiSec/cyberfoxmeow-appdev-justlisten.md

 I've solved the challenge by developing an app with a broadcast receiver.

-Firstly, I specify the <receiver> element in the app's manifest.
-The <receiver> element is included in the <application>
+Firstly, I specify the &lt;receiver&gt; element in the app's manifest.
+The &lt;receiver&gt; element is included in the &lt;application&gt;

 ```xml
 <receiver android:name=".MyBroadcastReceiver"  android:exported="true" android:enabled="true">